boazsegev/facil.io/docs/_SOURCE/0.7.x/fio_cli.md

 Argument names MUST start with the '-' character.
-The first word starting without the '-' character will begine the description for the CLI argument.
+The first word starting without the '-' character will begin the description for the CLI argument.

 The arguments "-?", "-h", "-help" and "--help" are automatically handled unless overridden.